Thiago Alcântara: 2017–20: Consistent silverware, European treble

 On 12 August 2018, Thiago played the first competitive match of the season under the new club manager Niko Kovač and also scored a goal in a 5–0 victory over Eintracht Frankfurt as Bayern won the 2018 DFL-Supercup.
 On 18 May 2019, Thiago won his sixth consecutive Bundesliga title as Bayern finished two points above Dortmund with 78 points.
 A week later, Thiago won his third DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal final.

-Amidst heavy media speculation linking him with a potential move to Liverpool, Thiago played for Bayern in the Champions League quarter-final against his former team Barcelona, participating in an 8–2 demolition of the Catalan outfit.
+Amidst heavy media speculation linking him with a potential move to Liverpool, Thiago played for Bayern in the Champions League quarter-final against his former club Barcelona, participating in an 8–2 demolition of the Catalan outfit.
 Thiago started for Bayern in the 2020 Champions League final against Paris Saint-Germain, playing 86 minutes before being substituted, as Bayern won their sixth Champions League, and completed the treble, having earlier clinched that season's Bundesliga and defeated Bayer Leverkusen in the DFB-Pokal final.

 Liverpool and retirement

 2020–2021

 On 18 September 2020, Premier League club Liverpool signed Thiago on a four-year contract.
 With the player only having a year left on his Bayern contract, Liverpool were able to purchase Thiago for £20 million, with the potential for a further £5m in add-ons.
 Thiago made his debut for Liverpool on 20 September, coming off the bench at half-time as the visitors won 2–0 against Chelsea at Stamford Bridge.
 With 75 successful passes, Thiago had the most passes completed by a player who played a maximum of 45 minutes in the Premier League since Opta started producing passing statistics in 2003.
 He has set the new record for most passes in 45 minutes as a substitute.
 On 29 September, Liverpool confirmed Thiago had tested positive for COVID-19.

 On 17 October 2020, Thiago played his second game for Liverpool in a 2–2 away league draw against local rivals Everton.
 He suffered a knee injury towards the end of the game as Richarlison made a tackle that would give him a straight red card after the challenge.
 Thiago ended up playing the last few minutes of the game.
 He would not play again for several months.
 He returned to make a substitute appearance in Liverpool's 0–0 draw with Newcastle United on 30 December.
 On 8 May 2021, Thiago scored his first goal for Liverpool to seal a 2–0 home league win over Southampton.

-On 24 November 2021, Thiago cut across the ball to score with a 25-yard strike (his first goal of the 2021–22 season) in a 2–0 home win for Liverpool against FC Porto in the UEFA Champions League group stage.
+On 24 November 2021, Thiago cut across the ball to score with a 25-yard strike (his first goal of the 2021–22 season) in a 2–0 home win for Liverpool against Porto in the UEFA Champions League group stage.